bobhamelers/BobHamelers-Unit6-HistoryQuiz/REVIEW.md

 In the HistoryController you have a bad example.
 There is an old completion function with network swift file.
 Another bad implementation are the print-statements and the not used variables in your QuestionViewController for example.

 #### How to improve next time
-Hold you code clean.
+Hold your code clean.
 When something works, delete right away the old commented code.
 If you want to hold it, put it outside Xcode.
 Delete files that you don't use, such as ViewController.

 ## 5 Formatting